|

 If Israel is Dying, it is Suicide

-As I see it, if Israel is dying, it would clearly be a case of “suicide” since Israel could have avoided all these elements of “dying” by a simple expedient which it is clearly unwilling even to contemplate (out loud anyhow), namely, making peace with Palestinians after abandoning the hope and drive for a “greater Israel” (that is an Israel commanding the entirety of Mandatory Palestine).
+As I see it, if Israel is dying, it would clearly be a case of “suicide” since Israel could have avoided all these elements of “dying” by a simple expedient, available at any time since 1967, namely, making peace with Palestinians and abandoning the hope and drive for a “greater Israel” (that is, an Israel commanding the entirety of Mandatory Palestine) from which all or most Palestinians have been removed (or killed).

 But because Israel refuses to end its genocide of Gaza and its hugely energized whatever-it-is in the West Bank (ethnic cleansing?), it must face continued attacks from Hamas, Yemen, maybe Hezbollah, and now maybe Turkiye, and deal with deteriorating social conditions at home.